riyadth-synapse/sandbox/README.md

 # sandbox
-A repository to build sand castles in
+A repository to build sand castles in.